Pylons/pylons/pylons/docs/models.rst

 meta.Session.execute("ALTER TABLE Foo ADD new_column (VARCHAR(255)) NOT NULL")

-.. warning:: *Warning:* the last example changes the database structure and may adversely interact with ORM operations.
+.. warning:: The last example changes the database structure and may adversely interact with ORM operations.

 Further reading